akirapriva/GregTech-5-Unofficial-Community-Edition/README.md

 GT5 Unofficial: Community Edition
 ===

+## NOTE

+This must be played with https://github.com/akirapriva/GT5uCE-Core

 ## About

 GT5-Unofficial is a decompiled and modified version of GT5.07.07.
 However the goal of the GT5u Community Edition is going on its own way for some content and remove the hard dependencies of GT:NH.